PSRahul/cub200_trainer/README.md

 This repository provides recipes in **PyTorch Lightning** for task of object classification and detection.
 ## Features

-1. Fully functional network and data modules configurable by the custom configurations
+1. Fully functional network and data modules configurable by the custom configuration files
 2. Tensorboard Logging
 3. Automatic Learning Rate Optimisation with Optuna